thehambeard/WrathScalingItemDCs/README.md

 There are a few presets that can be picked from or you can set your own.
 It is up to you.
 Below each setting is a chart to preview your changes XX -> YY.
 XX is the base DC, and YY is the modified DC.
 Save button will save any changes you have made and set the preset.
 IF YOU CHANGE WHAT PRESET YOU ARE USING YOU STILL MUST HIT SAVE.

+If Modders want to add items to list call WrathScalingItemDCs.ScalingDC.ScalingDCAPI.AddItem(BlueprintItemEquipment blueprintItemEquipment) from your mod.